Definitions of Black Market

 - Common goods or services sold on the black market include:

-- The black market is a vast part of the overall economy.
+- The black market is a vast part of the overall economy and part of the underground economy.

 - A black market emerges when laws and regulations prohibit the sale of certain goods and services; prices are controlled; goods and services are sold but untaxed; or during a specific times such as famine or war.
 By definition, a black market can only exists when a government controls prices or applies taxes, prohibits certain goods or services, or rationing is in place.